0xMilica/0xmilica-website/content/post/understanding-ZKP-systems-proof-sizes-speed-curves-and-tradeoffs.md

 - Milica Vulic
 ---

-In this article, we are going to cover the differences between Zero Knowledge Proof types regarding their size, implementation complexity, speed, curves and learning curve.
+In this article, we are going to cover the differences between most commonly used Zero Knowledge Proof types regarding their size, implementation complexity, speed, curves and learning curve.